-There are currently no restrictions on foreign ownership of businesses and no UK exchange control regulations - although some business sectors, such as banking, financial services and charities, will need sector specific government or regulatory approval or registration before starting to trade.
+There are currently no restrictions on foreign ownership of businesses and no UK exchange or investment control regulations - although some business sectors, such as banking, financial services and charities, will need sector specific government or regulatory approval or registration before starting to trade.

-In spite of the recent increase in UK corporation tax, the rates of UK corporation tax remain relatively low in comparison to a number of other jurisdictions, helping to create an attractive trading and investment environment.
+Relative to a number of other jurisdictions, the rates of UK corporation taxation remain low, helping to create an attractive trading and investment environment.